galaxyproject/iwc/workflows/genome-assembly/assembly-with-flye/README.md

 - Assembles the reads with the tool Flye
 - Summarizes the statistics with the tool Fasta statistics
-- Plots the contig sizes with the tool Bar chart
 - Report with the tool Quast
 - Renders the assembly graph with the tool Bandage